Psychedelic Assisted Therapy

 What IS Psychedelic Assisted Therapy?

-Psychedelic Assisted Therapy is a specialised therapeutic practice that combines psychedelic drugs in a specialised therapeutic setting supporting deeper access into deeply buried and body held trauma.
+Psychedelic Assisted Therapy (P.A.T.) is a specialised therapeutic practice that combines psychedelic drugs in a specialised therapeutic setting supporting deeper access into deeply buried and body held trauma.

 With psychedelic assisted therapy, enhanced awareness or new perspectives can be achieved, potentially creating and facilitating deep and life long remission from hard core psychological issues like complex PTSD and depression.